-Interviewers and assessors who engage with regulated members during the practice assessment stages of the CCP may use their discretion, to develop a remediation plan with the member.
-Remediation plans target any practice area where the member does not meet the minimum requirements for successful completion of the practice assessment stage, but where minor deficiencies are observed, i.e., when there is no/low risk of harm to clients and when it is anticipated that any deficiencies can be readily remediated within a short timeframe (within the practice year).
+Assessors who engage with regulated members during the record review and on-site practice visit stages of the CCP may in consultation with the Competence Committee develop a remediation plan for the member.
+Remediation plans target any practice area where the member does not meet the minimum requirements for successful completion of the practice assessment stage, but where minor deficiencies are observed, i.e., when there is no/minimal risk of harm to clients and when it is anticipated that any deficiencies can be readily remediated within a short timeframe (within the practice year).